-Paris, the City of Lights.
+Paris, the City of Lights, packed with some of the most famous landmarks in France.
 With both European capitals located so close to one another, this is a Brussels day trip that’s hard to resist.
 All it takes is a short train ride to find yourself in the heart of Paris.
 From there, you can hop on the metro to start exploring this wonderful city.

 However you plan ons spending your day – actively visiting the city’s many iconic landmarks, sauntering down the Parisian streets or indulging in the city’s culinary delights – rest assured it’ll be memorable.
 If you go for the first option, however, then I’d strongly recommend to purchase skip-the-line tickets for the most popular monuments and museums.

 - Things to do in Paris on a day trip: Visit the iconic Eiffel tower, see a glimpse of the Notre-Dame cathedral after the fire, stroll along the Champs-Elysées up to the Arc de Triomphe, visit the Sainte Chapelle and the Conciergerie, admire the art in one of the city’s legendary museums such as the Louvre, the Orsay or the Rodin museum with its stunning garden, visit the Paris catacombs, have a french coffee with your croissant and follow up with the delicious macarons at Ladurée, take in the views from Montmartre and pass by the Moulin Rouge.

 - Getting from Brussels to Paris: Hop on the Thalys train in Brussels-Midi station for a 1h 20m ride to Paris-Nord.
 Or opt for Thalys’ low-cost option Izy, where you can choose between a standing place, a folding seat or a standard seat.
 Izy also offers special children’s fares.